alanedwardes/Ae.Dns/README.md

 ```

 ### Round Robin Client Usage
-This example uses multiple DNS clients in a round-robin fashion.
+This example uses multiple upstream `IDnsClient` implementations in a round-robin fashion using `DnsRoundRobinClient`.
+Note that multiple protocols can be mixed, both the `DnsUdpClient` and `DnsHttpClient` can be used here since they implement `IDnsClient`.

 ```csharp
 using IDnsClient cloudFlare1 = new DnsUdpClient(IPAddress.Parse("1.1.1.1"));